 Kanaighat, Lovachora, Madhabkunda Eco Park & Waterfall, Parjatan Restaurant, Britannia Hotel

 Then started for Moulvibazar to visit Madhabkunda Eco Park & Waterfall.
 This destination is almost 3 hours from Kanaighat.
 But I loved this journey.
-The landscape beauty in Sylhet is truly rich and so you’ll love to go for a long drive.
+The landscape beauty in Sylhet is vibrant and so you’ll like to go for a long drive.

 Shewla Bridge (On the way to Madhabkunda)